+Submission of Letter of Interest When a Waiting List Has Formed.
+Commencing 30 days following publication of this Notice and thereafter during any period when HUD is maintaining a waiting list pursuant to Section 1.10, in lieu of a RAD Application, a PHA may submit a letter of interest signed by the PHA’s Executive Director to RADapplications@hud.gov that identifies all of the properties (PIC # and name) and associated ACC units that the PHA is proposing for conversion.
+Such a submission would reserve the PHA’s spot on the waiting list under the lowest priority category described in Section 1.11 in the order in which the letter was received.
+In anticipation of HUD’s ability to make additional awards, HUD will notify the PHA that it must submit a complete RAD Application, Portfolio Award, or Multi-phase award, and comply with all the application provisions of this Notice, within 60 days of such notification or forfeit its position on the waiting list.
+PHAs may consider submitting complete RAD Applications separately for properties in its conversion portfolio that would fall under a higher priority category so as to achieve a higher position on the waiting list.

 Submission of Applications

-All required materials (including attachments and narrative summaries) must be submitted electronically using the Microsoft Excel-based RAD Application, which will be made available at www.hud.gov/rad.
+All required materials (including attachments and narrative summaries) must be submitted electronically using the Microsoft Excel-based RAD Application, which is available at www.hud.gov/rad.
 In addition to submitting the RAD application as an Excel file, the executed attachments must be included as PDF files.
 No paper or fax submissions are permitted.

 There is no HUD fee for the submission of an application or the withdrawal of an application or award.
 There also is no cap on the number of project applications that a PHA may submit or resubmit.

 Only complete applications will be considered.
 Rejected applicants will be notified and the PHA may choose to re-submit.
 If resubmitted, the application will be reviewed in order of the date of the resubmission.
-If a PHA provides an application prior to the expiration of the 30-day public comment period noted in Section 1.1 that would be affected by new eligibility criteria set forth in this Notice, then HUD shall consider the application to have been received the day following the expiration of the Notice and Comment Period.
-HUD will review those applications in the order in which they were received.

 Unless the application process is closed, which HUD would announce through the RAD website, the last date that HUD will accept an application is the final date of the statutory authority, as identified in the Federal Register.
 This announcement will specify the items related to selection and eligibility that will be required.